 If this concerns an ordinary bike, then normally, the lighter, the better.
 Of course, being lighter implies better handling and ease of use and movability.

 Thus, reducing the weight will compromise the motor and battery’s size and capacity.
 Less weight might mean less distance traveled.
-However, as bigger battery manufacturers enter the e-bike business, some electric bikes can travel far despite reducing the weight.
+However, as bigger battery manufacturers enter the ebike market, some electric bikes can travel far despite reducing the weight.

-There are rare e-bikes below 40 and 30 pounds that can still go far given their smaller batteries.
+There are rare ebikes below 40 pounds that can still go far given their smaller batteries.
 But these rare finds come with a premium price as well.
 Usually because the frames are made from carbon fiber instead of aluminum and they house a smaller motor and battery.

 As previously mentioned, electric bicycles are built with batteries and electric motors, making them heavier than ordinary bikes.
 These bikes function well through electric assistance from batteries.
 In fact, about 20 pounds are being added to the electric bike’s weight due to its design.